psmobile/psmobile.github.io/_pages/about.md

 Prior to Nagoya University, I obtained my B.ENG and M.ENG in Information and Communication Engineering from Northeastern University (NEU), where I focused on medical image analysis.

-Lately, I’ve been focusing on Zero-shot and Open-Vocabulary Vision tasks based on Vision-Language models.
+Lately, I’ve been focusing on Zero-shot and Open-Vocabulary Vision tasks based on Vision-Language models and My CV can be obtained [here]().

 📰 News